lgrcia/nuance/docs/source/index.md

 Documentation and code under development
 ```

 A python package to search for planetary transits in light curves containing correlated noise (like instrumental systematics or stellar variability).
+Powered by [JAX](https://github.com/google/jax) and [tinygp](https://github.com/dfm/tinygp).

 ```{toctree}
 :caption: Table of content